PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

   - Added more verification for HeaderTitleGroup integration
   - Used specific widget finders to identify Gap widgets correctly
   - Fixed tests to properly handle ScreenUtil responsive units
+- ✅ Enhanced OnboardingNextButton with shadow effect and improved architecture:
+  - Added soft shadow under the button for better visual depth and user experience
+  - Applied BoxShadow with configurable parameters (color, blurRadius, offset)
+  - Refactored to use BuildContext extensions instead of direct GetIt dependency injection
+  - Removed unused isLastPage parameter to simplify the API
+  - Updated unit tests to match these changes and maintain 100% coverage
+  - Used context.sizes, context.colors, and context.textStyles for cleaner implementation
+  - Comprehensive unit tests verify the shadow properties and rendering
+- ✅ Added comprehensive documentation to OnboardingHeader widget:
+  - Enhanced class-level and method documentation with clear explanations
+  - Properly documented all parameters with their purpose and default values
+  - Added usage examples to make implementation clearer for other developers
+  - Used proper dartdoc syntax with cross-references to related widgets
+  - Explained the image size ratio calculation for better maintainability
 - ✅ Refactored lib/core directory structure:
   - Organized into clear, focused subdirectories (di, router, asset, styles, sizes, durations, themes)
   - Split DI modules for clearer separation of concerns